leoncasba/html_hosting_sl_project/README.md

 # Supervised Learning Case: Predicting potential customers for a personal loan in a financial institution

+Project made with R libraries.
+You can fin all the code here: https://leoncasba.github.io/predicting_potential_loan_customers/Predicting_potential_loan_cxs.html

 # Business Understanding

 ## Case Statement